nazmifeeroz/sj-coding-test/README.md

 ## About Robo Students
 - I thought it will be fun to add robot students as the samples to use in this app!
-- Check out the app online at sj.ashazdesign.tech
+- Check out the app online at http://sj.ashazdesign.tech

 ## User Stories